 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a snowstorm is approaching.
-Snow and ice that collect inside your system can melt and refreeze, breaking condenser coils and lowering efficiency.
+You can temporarily cover your air conditioner in the winter when you know heavy snow is on the way.
+Snow and ice that build up inside your system can melt and refreeze, breaking condenser coils and lowering efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a strong storm is imminent in Wyandotte.
-Hail can severely damage your system’s fins, affecting efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your AC if a strong storm is coming in Wyandotte.
+Hail can critically damage your system’s exterior, affecting efficiency.

 Related: How Severe Weather Can Lead to AC Repair